Troubleshoot Install

 kubecost-prometheus-server-6fb8f99bb7-4tjwn 2/2 Running 0 5m

-If the cost-analyzer or prometheus-server pods are missing, we recommend reinstalling with Helm using
+If the cost-analyzer or prometheus-server pods are missing, we recommend reinstalling with Helm using --debug which enables verbose output.

-which enables verbose output.If any pod is not Running other than cost-analyzer-checks, you can use the following command to find errors in the recent event log:
+If any pod is not Running other than cost-analyzer-checks, you can use the following command to find errors in the recent event log:

 kubectl describe pod <pod-name> -n kubecost

---set prometheus.serviceAccounts.nodeExporter.create=false
+--set prometheus.serviceAccounts.nodeExporter.enabled=false

 Recommended troubleshooting steps are as follows:

-If you are using a port other than 9090 for your port-forward, try adding the url with port to the "Add new cluster" dialog.
+If you are using a port other than 9090 for your port-forward, try adding the URL with 'port' to the "Add new cluster" dialog.

 Next, you can review messages in your browser's developer console.
 Any meaningful errors or warnings may indicate an unexpected response from the Kubecost server.

-in the scenario shown above.
+Next, point your browser to the /model endpoint on your target URL.
+For example, visit http://localhost:9090/model/ in the scenario shown above.
 You should expect to see a Prometheus config file at this endpoint.
-If your cluster address has changed, you can visit Settings in the Kubecost product to update or you can also add a new cluster.If you are unable to successfully retrieve your config file from this /model endpoint, we recommend the following:
+If your cluster address has changed, you can visit Settings in the Kubecost product to update or you can also add a new cluster.

-- 1.Check your network connection to this host
+1. Check your network connection to this host

-on any pods not currently in this state. - 3.Finally, view pod logs for any pod that is not in the Running or Completed state to find a specific error message.
+3. Finally, view pod logs for any pod that is not in the Running or Completed state to find a specific error message.

-If all Kubecost pods are running and you can connect/port-forward to the kubecost-cost-analyzer pod but none of the app's UI will load, we recommend testing the following:
+If all Kubecost pods are running and you can connect/port-forward to the kubecost-cost-analyzer pod, but none of the app's UI will load, we recommend testing the following:

-- 1.Connect directly to a backend service with the following command:
+1. Connect directly to a backend service with the following command: kubectl port-forward --namespace kubecost service/kubecost-cost-analyzer 9001

-returns the prometheus YAML file
+2. Ensure that http://localhost:9001 returns the Prometheus YAML file

 If this is true, you are likely to be hitting a CoreDNS routing issue.
 We recommend using local routing as a solution:

-{{ $serviceName }}.{{ .Release.Namespace }}
+1. Replace {{ $serviceName }}.{{ .Release.Namespace }} with localhost

 $ helm install kubecost kubecost/cost-analyzer